MicrosoftDocs/power-platform/power-platform/admin/create-environment.md

 ### Steps

-1. Sign in to the Power Platform admin center at [https://admin.powerplatform.microsoft.com](https://admin.powerplatform.microsoft.com) as an admin (Dynamics 365 service admin, Global admin, or Power Platform service admin).
+1. Sign in to the Power Platform admin center at [https://admin.powerplatform.microsoft.com](https://admin.powerplatform.microsoft.com) as an admin (Dynamics 365 admin, Global admin, or Power Platform admin).
 2. In the navigation pane, select **Environments**, and then select **New**.

    > [!div class="mx-imgBorder"]